An Odd Meeting

-The man with the cloth grins and he tosses it in the air.
-I let it rise, and when it starts to open up when it falls I step forward as I swing my blade at it in an upward stroke.
-They all gasp when I cut the cloth clean in half and step back.
-As I do, Tora steps forward and slices across one half to cut it into half again.
-Turning while Tora strikes I hand Kira my sword and draw my wakizashi she's holding out for me.
-After cutting one half Tora steps back, and I've room to step up again and cut the other half with the shorter sword.
+The man with the cloth grins, and he tosses the cloth in the air.
+I let it rise, and when it starts to open up while it falls I step forward as I swing my blade at it in an upward stroke.
+They all gasp when I cut the cloth clean in half, then step back.
+When I do Tora steps forward to slice across one half to cut it in half again.
+Turning while Tora strikes I hand Kira my sword when I draw my wakizashi she’s holding out for me.
+After cutting one half Tora steps back, and I’ve room to step up again to cut the other half with the shorter sword.
 All the members are shocked to see we carry three swords that are sharp enough to cut fine silk in the air.

-The man who owned the cloth looks at me, "I've tossed that cloth out and had hundreds of swords try, but not put a mark on it.
+The man who owns the cloth looks at me, saying, “I’ve tossed that cloth out, and had hundreds of swords try, but not put a mark on it.
 And you just slice it to pieces.
-How?"
+How can you do that?”

-I hold the sword up, "These are true combat swords and are made in a special way with an extra hard cutting edge.
-It takes a lot of work to keep them in good order, but they are literally razor sharp, as sharp as most medical scalpels.
-You won't find a sharper edge anywhere."
+I hold the sword up, “These are true combat swords, and are made in a special way with an extra hard cutting edge.
+It takes a lot of work to keep them in good order, but they are, literally, razor sharp, as sharp as medical scalpels.
+You won’t find a sharper edge anywhere.”

-I return the wakizashi to its sheath and take my katana back from Kira.
-Moving out towards the centre of the room I nod at Tora, and she smiles while she follows me out.
-We take up positions a few metres apart and bow to each other.
-I say, "Standard training rules."
+I return the wakizashi to its sheath, and take my katana back from Kira.
+Moving out toward the centre of the room I nod at Tora, and she smiles while she follows me out.
+We take up positions a few metres apart, and bow to each other.
+I say, “Standard training rules.”
 She nods.

-Some of the members start to move closer, until Kira says, "Give them room to move, or you may get hurt by accident."
-They stop the movement towards us, and some back away.
+Some of the members start to move closer, until Kira says, “Give them room to move, or you may get hurt by accident.”
+They stop the movement toward us, and some back away a few steps.

 For a moment we stand still, then Tora attacks me.
-For a few minutes she attacks using the range of moves she knows, and I defend.
-After giving her a chance to demonstrate each attack I start to respond with some attack moves as well, and we've a nice little bout.
-At one point I'm just starting a new attack when Tora calls, "Still."
+For over a minute she attacks using the range of moves she knows, while I defend myself.
+After giving her a chance to demonstrate each attack I respond with some attack moves, as well, and we’ve a nice bout.
+At one point I’m just starting a new attack when Tora calls, “Still.”
 We both stop.

-"Master, I'd noticed a pattern in your last several moves and readied to deal with the next expected move in that pattern.
-But I moved too early, you saw I was ready and changed your attack to one I could not move to deal with.
-I saw my error and called a halt."
+“Master, I’d noticed a pattern in your last several moves, and got set to deal with the next expected move in the pattern.
+However, I moved too early.
+You saw I was ready for it, and changed your attack to one I couldn’t move to deal with.
+I saw my error, so I called a halt.”

 “Good.
 Nadia, what have you learned from this situation?”